-Are you looking for affordable brands like Canada Goose that keep you equally warm?
+Looking for affordable brands like Canada Goose that keep you equally warm?
 If so, check out these stylish Canada Goose alternatives!

-If you’ve stumbled upon this post you probably know that Canada Goose requires no introduction.
+If you’ve stumbled upon this article, you probably know that Canada Goose requires no introduction.
 They offer some of the warmest coats suited for extreme weather, whether that be skiing or just getting by in a cold climate.

 And not only that, Canada Goose is possibly the most famous ‘parka brand’ thanks to celebrity endorsements from the likes of Jennifer Lopez, Emma Stone, Daniel Craig and many more.

-The most notorious celebrity endorsement for the brand might have been when bombshell Kate Upton posed in Canada Goose for her famous Arctic bikini shoot with Sports Illustrated, but other celebrities have had their famous moments with the brand too.
+The most publicized celebrity endorsement for the brand might have been when bombshell Kate Upton posed in Canada Goose for her famous Arctic bikini shoot with Sports Illustrated, but other celebrities have had their famous moments with the brand too.
 For example, Lil Uzi Vert went as far as releasing a song titled ‘Canada Goose’ for his mixtape in 2016.

 Below, you’ll find a list of the 10 best brands like Canada Goose that are fit for all different price points, so that you can choose one that’s best for your unique needs.